 There is a real popularity for “watercolour tattoos” lately, or tattoos with no outline.
 Now, not every tattoo needs a big fat outline to last, but super soft colours, with no black and no outline, are a very hard thing to get right and to have longevity.
 That isn’t to say it can’t be done – some people do it very well – but it is very common to see it done badly.

 Also, very soft and subtle flesh tones, on the body’s natural flesh tone for instance, will look very different once healed, so keep that in mind.

-Check out this link for some excellent examples of how different tattoos can look fresh vs healed.
+As much as we genuinely hate to link to this particular website, this article and the photos in it, are worth looking at for some excellent examples of how different tattoos can look fresh vs healed.

 Follower count isn’t everything.

 There are some very, very good tattooists out there with very few followers, and conversely, some very average tattooists with a hell of a lot of followers.
 Some people know the right people (often people who run big conventions or the popular sharing accounts), or maybe they are very attractive and post a lot of selfies (especially scantily clad ones), or they are in a popular band (or more commonly, unfortunately, just going out with someone in a band) or maybe they are just very good at social media and sharing just the right amount to give an impression of an enviable and aspirational life style.
 Some people have all those things and do amazing work as well, and some people are great artists and have none of those things.
 In an ideal and fair world, everyone would have the exact amount of followers their work deserves, but it isn’t that simple, so don’t assume more followers means someone is better than someone with less.